Abruzzo - Travel Guide

 Whether you are traveling by boat, car, bus, or foot, the region of Abruzzo offers something unique for each mode of transportation.

-Abruzzo is considered the greenest area in Europe with more than half of the region dedicated to various national parks and reserves.
+Abruzzo is considered the greenest area in Europe with more than one-third of the region dedicated to various national parks and reserves.
 These areas are best traveled by automobile or foot and offer unique sightings of the various animals of Europe.
 In fact, these parks and reserves protect three-quarters of Europe’s living animal species.
 Abruzzo National Park, Gran Sasso and Monti della Laga National Park, Majella National Park, and Sirente-Velino Regional Park offer plenty of beauty and wonders of nature.